Hi. I’m Tiffany Munro, fantasy world maker, world building consultant, and cartographer.

 Fantasy City and Village map generators for pathfinder and dungeons and dragons

 Watabou’s Medieval Fantasy City Generator – This is my personal favorite, very useful, it generates a blank city base.
 You won’t get something finished from this, but it’s under active development.
 It is now possible to edit text, though you cannot position it (it is randomized by seed and a warp tool).
 I find it a great idea generator.
+New features are being added regularly and this is an excellent way to get a sense of what shape you might like your city to be.

 Oskar Stalberg’s City Generator.
 This city generator is extremely limited in functionality but very fun to tool around with to create an urban space with streets, trees and buildings if that’s your need.
 It is very easy to use, just click and it will add in a random new city block.
+No updates have been made since I added it to the list, so it remains more of a fun novelty than an exceptionally useful mapping tool.

 Inkwell Idea’s Random City Generator creates random cities that resemble an overhead pixel world map from a vintage RPG game, or you can position pieces yourself.
 It’s flexible for what it is, which is an old computer CGI pixel art style village or city map.
 While notable for its random generation instant map creation, it allows for enough customization that someone might be able to find it useful for a game.